Circadify

 UI modelHeadless SDK; your app renders preview and overlays

-Camera stackCameraX with a front camera
+Camera stackCameraX with a front or rear camera

 Processing modelHeadless SDK-managed capture, quality checks, and cloud result polling